Skip to Content

 Eating & Drinking

 It’s no secret that ducks loves water, but did you know they shouldn’t have food without water?
 You might notice that your ducks like to grab a bill full of food and then dunk it in the water, going back & forth between the two.
 They aren’t just doing it to make a big mess or to waste food.
 Ducks need to dip their food in water to digest it.
-If they were to eat a bunch of feed without having water to go with it, the feed will sit in their crop and when they drink again, the food will swell up and possibly choke them. click here to read more about feeding your backyard ducks
+If they eat feed without water, the dry feed just sits in their crop.
+When they drink again, the food will swell up and possibly choke them. click here to read more about feeding your backyard ducks

 Duck Behavior